kxwu222/sitemap-generator/SUPABASE_SETUP.md

 -- Create index on user_id if you plan to add authentication later CREATE INDEX IF NOT EXISTS idx_sitemaps_user_id ON sitemaps(user_id);

+-- Create index on share_token for fast lookups
+CREATE INDEX IF NOT EXISTS idx_sitemaps_share_token ON sitemaps(share_token);

+-- Migration: Add share_permission column if it doesn't exist ALTER TABLE sitemaps ADD COLUMN IF NOT EXISTS share_permission TEXT;

 -- Enable Row Level Security (RLS)
 ALTER TABLE sitemaps ENABLE ROW LEVEL SECURITY;